glennlopez/Prog-2000/README.md

 "Practice" Midterm Exam will be provided by asking me via email (gives me a general idea for its demand).
 I don't give out answers to midterms.
 If you want the answers to the exams then make a group, work together, and find the solution - teamwork is everything when building software -- don't be the lonely nerd that does everything on his own.
 Inovation comes from a multiplicity of derived ideas coming from diverse mindsets, colaborated together to solve a unique problem.

 If you're not solving a unique problem then you're just copy-paste engineering.
+Agree with everything I've said so far?
+Good.. now for your sake visit http://www.born-to-learn.org/ and see why you're having such a hard time learning C.

 Tabulation Structure